polytechnology/exploring-computer-science/course-docs/course-syllabus-virtual-program.md

 - email: jscott@riversideunified.org
 - remind app: @polyecs

+If students need me for a face to face, we can connect from 3:30pm to 4:30pm M - F

 **If I have missed something in this document, it does not mean that it is ok, ask me first.**